 In order for the members of your sales team to be successful, they must know exactly what defines “success” in your organization.
 It’s critical for sales leaders to establish and communicate expectations with their sales reps early on, and enforce them on a continual basis.

-Establishing Expectations - Start Early and Involve Your Team Members
+Setting Expectations - Start Early and Involve Your Team Members

 You should begin setting expectations and introducing new hires to your company culture during the onboarding process (ideally in the employee’s first few days on the job).